 You can further classify tests as noninvasive or invasive.
 Noninvasive tests are those that do not have a risk for you or your baby.
 These typically use a urine or blood sample from you.
-If you have anxiety about needles, you may not consider a test drawing your blood to be noninvasive.
+If you are anxious about needles, you may not consider a test drawing your blood noninvasive.
 If blood draws make you uneasy, let your doctor or midwife know.
-You can ask for someone who has a lot of experience taking blood, so you do not have a first-day intern sticking you with a needle.
-Examples of noninvasive tests are urine samples, gestational diabetes tests, and cell-free DNA tests.
+You can ask for someone with a lot of experience taking blood so you do not have a first-day intern sticking you with a needle.
+Noninvasive tests include urine samples, gestational diabetes tests, and cell-free DNA tests.

 Overview of Prenatal Tests

 Many tests may be available to you during your prenatal care.
 Although we can review each of these tests individually, your care provider is looking at your entire medical record and considering many factors, including vital signs, your health, medical and family history, age, race, etc. Here is a brief overview of each test.
 Many of these tests have a separate episode that dives into the evidence and more information.